 No matter what the cause of the fall, your employer has a duty to make sure that you use the correct ladder, that it has been well maintained, and that you have been trained and advised in the correct usage, as well as being told how to check the ladder for factors such as wear and tear.

-If you feel you may have been injured in a fall of this kind then call us on 0800 234 6438.
+If you feel you may have been injured in a fall of this kind then call a trained legal adviser free on 0800 234 6438.
 The more details you can gather of your accident, the fuller picture you’ll be able to paint, so note the time, place and circumstances and, if possible, the names of any witnesses and details of any medical help summoned such as an ambulance.
-If we feel that you have a legitimate claim for compensation then we’ll work with you to build the strongest possible case, and we’ll do so on a no win no fee basis.
+If your legal adviser feels that you have a legitimate claim for compensation then they’ll put you in touch with an expert injury solicitor, who will work with you to build the strongest possible case, and will do so on a no win no fee basis.